Policies and Procedures Manual

 to insure their continued usefulness to themselves, their families, and their employers.

-The goal of the program is to assist employees in resolving personal problems that
+The goal of the program is to assist employees in resolving personal issues that impact

-impact on job performance, motivate the employee to seek help, and direct the employee
+job performance, motivate the employee to seek help, and direct the employee toward

 II.
 Structure of the EAP Committee